 Personal trainersTSAC FacilitatorsCoachesExercise TechniqueProgram designFMSfunctional movement screen

-Learn about common misconceptions individuals have related to shoulder function and the process for improving shoulder mobility and stability.
+Learn about common misconceptions about shoulder function and the process for improving shoulder mobility and stability.
 In this session from the NSCA’s 2017 TSAC Annual Training, Lee Burton—one of the founders of Functional Movement Systems (FMS)—provides easy-to-prescribe screens and exercise progressions to improve and maintain shoulder function.

 TSAC FacilitatorsCoachesExercise ScienceExercise TechniqueProgram designFMSShoulder FunctionShoulder MobilityShoulder StabilityFunctional Movement Systems

-This article is the 12th in a continuing series of tactical strength and conditioning (TSAC) research reviews.
+This article is part of a continuing series of tactical strength and conditioning (TSAC) research reviews.
 It is designed to bring awareness to new research findings of relevance to tactical strength and conditioning communities.